eugenia1984/english/glossary.md

 - **DoS attacks**: refer to **Denial of Service attacks**, which are attempts to make a computer or network service unavailable by overwhelming it with traffic.
 For example: `The website was temporarily offline due to a large-scale DoS attack`. -> This means the website was made unavailable because it was overloaded with harmful traffic.

+- **Does that help?**: is a common way to ask if your explanation made things clearer or answered someone's question For example: `The deadline is Friday, not Thursday.
+Does that help?` —> You're checking if someone now understands better.

 - **Does that make sense?**: is a way to check if the other person understood what you just said.
 For example: `I'll send the report by noon.
 Does that make sense?` –> You're asking if the plan is clear and acceptable.

 - **double check**: means to verify something a second time to ensure it is correct or accurate.
 It is often used when dealing with important tasks to avoid errors.
 For example: `We need to double check the calculations before submitting the report.` -> Meaning you'd like to verify if the calculations are right once more before sending the report to those who will analyze it.